Royal Botanic Garden

 Tourist Information

-If you want to see the majority of Scotland’s wild plant life in a short amount of time then a walk around the Scottish heather garden is a must, and children will delight in exploring the abandoned croft and moss-covered trees that enclose the area.
+The gardens themselves are divided into regions of the world that all flow seamlessly into one another, from alpine rockeries to a Chinese hillside garden.
+If you want to see the majority of Scotland’s wild plant life, then a walk around the Scottish heather garden is a must, and children will delight in exploring the abandoned croft within this area.
 You’ll even find a small loch nearby for that authentic Highland experience!

-Although the gardens are free to enter it’s well worth paying the entrance fee to get into the premier attraction of the RBGE, which is the incredible jungle that lives inside the enormous glasshouses.
+Although the gardens are free to enter, it’s well worth paying the entrance fee to get into the premier attraction of the RBGE which is the incredible jungle that lives inside the enormous glasshouses.
+These glasshouses contain some of the oldest plants in the entire collection as well as some of the largest, and in total, there are over 3,000 exotic plants that have been sourced from across the globe.

 Other highlights include a woodland garden, a tree collection, a Rhododendron collection, alpine houses and a botanic cottage (which is used for education and community sessions), while the visitor centre houses exhibitions that change regularly.

-In recent years the RBGE has developed into a world leader for the conservation of plants and currently holds 4% of all known species from across the globe, either in the main garden at Inverleith or the three smaller conservation centres at Dawyck, Logan and Benmore.
+In recent years, the RBGE has developed into a world leader for the conservation of plants and currently holds 4% of all known species from across the planet, either in the main garden at Inverleith or the three smaller conservation centres at Dawyck, Logan, and Benmore.
+In addition, the Royal Botanic Garden Edinburgh holds Scotland’s national reference collection for horticultural resources, comprising over 70,000 books for the use of international researchers.

 History